Selected

 Confidentiality

-Psychological care often involves the discussion of sensitive personal information.
-It is important that you feel safe in your discussions with a clinician, and that your privacy is respected and protected.
-The confidentiality of information you share with a Center clinician is protected by professional ethical standards as well as by state law.
-The primary governing regulation is the District of Columbia Mental Health Information Act.
-Other professional guidelines include the American Psychological Association Ethical Principles of Psychologists and Code of Ethics, the National Association of Social Workers Code of Ethics, and the American Psychiatric Association Principles of Medical Ethics.The Center will not disclose your status as a client or release any information related to your counseling to anyone outside the Center without your written permission.
+Victim Advocacy and Psychological Services care often involves the discussion of sensitive personal information.
+It is important that you feel safe in your discussions us, and that your privacy is respected and protected.
+The confidentiality of information you share with us is protected by professional ethical standards as well as by state law.
+The primary governing mental health regulation is the District of Columbia Mental Health Information Act.
+Other professional guidelines include the National Organization for Victim Advocacy Ethical Standards, American Psychological Association Ethical Principles of Psychologists and Code of Ethics, the National Association of Social Workers Code of Ethics, and the American Psychiatric Association Principles of Medical Ethics.The Center will not disclose your status as a client or release any information related to your services to anyone outside the Center without your written permission.
 This includes responding to inquiries from parents, friends, professors, advisors, etc.

 There are a few very rare exceptions to confidentiality which you should know about: